mrin9/Angular-SpringBoot-REST-JWT/README.md

 Creation of database schema and data are done using sql scripts that Springs runs automatically.
 To modify the database schema or the data you can modify [schema.sql](./src/main/resources/schema.sql) and [data.sql](./src/main/resources/data.sql) which can be found at `/src/main/resources`

 ## Spring security
-Security is **disabled** by default, to enable, you must uncomment [this line](./src/main/java/com/app/config/SecurityConfig.java#L15) in `src/main/java/com/config/SecurityConfig.java`<br/>
+Security is **enabled** by default, to disable, you must comment [this line](./src/main/java/com/app/config/SecurityConfig.java#L15) in `src/main/java/com/config/SecurityConfig.java`<br/>
-Once security is enabled, none of the REST API will be accessesble directly.
+When security is enabled, none of the REST API will be accessesble directly.

-to test security access `http://localhost:9119/version` API and you should get a forbidden/Access denied error.
+To test security access `http://localhost:9119/version` API and you should get a forbidden/Access denied error.
 In order to access these secured API you must first obtain a token.
 Tokens can be obtained by passing a valid userid/password

 userid and password are stored in H2 database.
-To add/remove users, modify the [data.sql](./src/main/resources/data.sql#L7) couple of valid users and their passwords are `demo\demo` and `admin\admin`
+To add/remove users, modify the [data.sql](./src/main/resources/data.sql#L3) couple of valid users and their passwords are `demo\demo` and `admin\admin`
 <br/>